awsdocs/amazon-s3-developer-guide/doc_source/aws-usage-report-understand.md

 ## Converting Usage Byte\-Hours to Billed GB\-Months<a name="aws-usage-report-understand-converting-byte-hours"></a>

 The volume of storage that we bill you for each month is based on the average amount of storage you used throughout the month\.
 You are billed for all of the object data and metadata stored in buckets that you created under your AWS account\.
-For more information about metadata, see [Object Key and Metadata](UsingMetadata.md)\.
+For more information about metadata, see [Object key and metadata](UsingMetadata.md)\.

 We measure your storage usage in TimedStorage\-ByteHrs, which are totaled up at the end of the month to generate your monthly charges\.
 The usage report reports your storage usage in byte\-hours and the billing reports report storage usage in GB\-months\.
 To correlate your usage report to your billing reports, you need to convert byte\-hours into GB\-months\.